markusmoenig/Eldiron/docs/docs/creator/project_tree.md

 You use the [geometry tools](tools/overview#map-tool-specifics) to create geometry for the regions.
 Regions can be viewed using a **2D** or various **3D** cameras.

+Each region also has its own script entries in the tree:

+- **Visual Scripting** for graph-based region logic.
+- **Eldrin Scripting** for text-based region logic.

+These region scripts are the right place for map-local behavior and runtime overrides, for example:

+- region-specific palette remapping
+- local fog or background overrides
+- region-only quest or event coordination

 ## Characters

 A **character template** is a reusable blueprint that defines the **behavior, attributes, and appearance** of a character in the game.